 So easy.

-Next, dice up the kiwi and toss it into the bowl.
+Next, dice up 3 kiwi and toss it into the bowl.

-Then slice thin ribbons of fresh mint and add that into the bowl as well.
+Then add 1 tablespoon sliced fresh mint to the bowl as well.

-Next drizzle a couple tablespoons of orange juice over top.
+Next drizzle 1 to 2 tablespoons of orange juice over top.

 Finally give the whole thing a stir and you’re done.